Bali: a brief travel guide

 Bali is known as the “Island of Gods” and maybe it is, thanks to its famous sunrises and sunsets, its beautiful nature, as well as the exotic temples and culture.
 Bali belongs to the Lesser Sunda Islands and is located east of Java and west of Lombok, another magnificent island that I really love.
 It is the most popular holiday destination in Indonesia.
 While the majority of Indonesia’s population is Muslim, Bali’s population adheres mainly to Balinese Hinduism.
-Along with the volcano and the jungles, the beaches are one of the places a visitor can walk on and find tranquility.
-It is, also, world-renowned for the coral reefs, the waterfalls, the marine biodiversity and the terraced rice fields.
-If you are looking for fun and adventure, for romantic scenes, for spiritual tourism or athletic activities in nature (surfing, diving, gliding, hiking, biking, yoga, trekking, rafting, etc), Bali is the place you can combine everything!
+Along with the volcano and the jungles, the beaches are one of the places a visitor can go to and find tranquility.
+It is also world-renowned for its coral reefs, waterfalls, marine biodiversity, and terraced rice fields.
+If you are looking for fun and adventure, spiritual tourism, or outdoor activities in nature (surfing, diving, gliding, hiking, biking, yoga, trekking, rafting, etc.), Bali is the place where you can combine everything!

 The best season to visit Bali